FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 €222,000, subject to the covenants and conditions contained within the contract, particulars

 of which were contained in Statutory Notice dated 9th May, 2023.
-This resolution rescinds--- 7
+This resolution rescinds
+---
+7

 previous resolution relating to Statutory Notice dated 11th May, 2022 – passed at Council